UniSACyber/S3FS/README.md

 ## Using S3FS
 Here are the basic instructions to get going with the simulation framework
+- Set up your virtual machine or physical machine.
+S3FS has been tested on Ubuntu 24.04 and later versions, but it should work on other Linux distributions as well.
 - Run the POX controller
    - Basic configuration `.pox.py forwarding.l2_learning openflow.spanning_tree --no-flood --hold-down openflow.discovery host_tracker`
    - With better loggting `pox.py forwarding.l2_learning openflow.spanning_tree --no-flood --hold-down log.level --DEBUG samples.pretty_log openflow.discovery host_tracker info.packet_dump`
 - Set up your execution environment
+   - Install mininet ``
    - Set up a python virtual environment using your preferred tool e.g., `virtualenv`, `pyenv`, `pyenv-virtualenv`.
    - Load the required python packages from the requirements file `pip install -r requirements.txt`
 - Modify the relevant parameters within the simulation script `s3fs.py`, in particular: